-tol The tolerance allowed when determining if the estimated resolution is valid (i.e., actually matches the given domain values).
+The tolerance allowed when determining if the estimated resolution is valid (i.e., actually matches the given domain values).
 Noise in the sampling rate will be allowed up to this amount.
-If NA (the default), then the resolution is simply calculated as the smallest difference between sorted domain values.
+If NA (the default), then the resolution is simply colored to the smallest difference between control domain values.